nanliu/puppetlabs-appdirector/README.md

 ### Custom Puppet Manifests

-Once Puppet's service is created, AppDirector
+Once Puppet's service is created, AppDirector can also deploy custom manifests.
+Use the scripts/puppet_manifests.sh as a template and add any puppet manifests in the appropriate section.
+The scripts/example.sh provides an example where ssh service is changed to port 80, restarts sshd as necessary, and enforces a specific root user password.